CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-filters.md

 - **routingFilter**.
 This is meant for general purpose usage.
 The default for topic covid-19 is `allowAll()`, that is, it does no filtering.
 Individual Organizations and/or Receivers can override this and apply more stringent rules as desired.
 The original use case for routingFilter was when an Organization wants to disallow data from any one particular sender_id, as in the example above.

 - **processingModeFilter**.
 The default for covid-19 is `doesNotMatch(processing_mode_code, T, D)`.
 Generally you should *never* override this, unless you have a receiver that specifically wants test data, as in the `test` receiver in the example.
 The default processingModeFilter is a valuable check, and its what allows our senders to safely end junk/test/training PII data to our Production system, knowing it won't be forwarded to receivers.
 That's why it gets it own special filter type.

-- **conditionFilter**.
-This cannot be added to a receiver whose topic is anything other than FULL_ELR.
-If you do add it, it is to filter the conditions aka diseases that are passed in.

 A few subtleties: